New Form I-9 Employment Eligibility Verification

 If you have employees, you must use Form I-9.

-All U.S. employers must ensure proper completion of Form I-9 for each individual they hire for employment in the United States.
+All U.S. employers like dumpster rental companies must ensure proper completion of Form I-9 for each individual that they hire for employment in the United States.
 This includes citizens and non-citizens

 Who fills out Form I-9?

 Both employees and employers (or authorized representatives of the employer) must complete the form.
 On the form, an employee must attest to his or her employment authorization.
 The employee must also present his or her employer with acceptable documents evidencing identity and employment authorization.
 The employer must examine the employment eligibility and identity document(s) an employee presents to determine whether the document(s) reasonably appear to be genuine and to relate to the employee and record the document information on the Form I-9.

 No. Do not file Form I-9 with USCIS or U.S. Immigrations and Customs Enforcement (ICE).
 Employers must have a completed Form I-9 on file for each person on their payroll who is required to complete the form.